 The most immediate challenge for businesses is to stay afloat and become resilient by implementing operational resilience to withstand shocks and capture emerging opportunities.
 In this regard, the maturity of an organization’s operational resilience has the potential to dictate whether an organization will survive crisis situations.
 The ability to withstand operational shocks and continue to deliver core business processes in such situations must be seamlessly integrated into the pursuit of delivery excellence, cost efficiency and operational effectiveness.

-According to a KPMG report, digital transformation is key in building that resilience as disruptions in technology-driven operations are less likely.
+According to, digital transformation is key in building that resilience as disruptions in technology-driven operations are less likely.
 “Events like the COVID-19 pandemic can have a lasting impact on market dynamics.
 Beyond immediate actions, organizations can use such a disruption as an opportunity to reflect on their ability to understand and meet rapidly changing customer demand and behaviors.
 They can consider actions to increase responsiveness and resilience,” was stated in the report.

 The report focus on a series of actions that businesses have to do to implement a resilient operational organization: